 This psychological component of the game is key when it comes to securing victory in doubles matches, although it could be seen as slightly unfair!

-In doubles, you can hit the ball at an angle so that when the ball is returned your partner can smash it back to the opposing team.
-Another option is it return the ball straight down the middle between the two players, which can take your opponents off guard.
+In doubles, you can perform a lob and overhead move by hitting the ball at an angle so that when the ball is returned your partner can smash it back to the opposing team.
+Another option is to return the ball straight down the middle between the two players, which can take your opponents off guard.

 The serve and return are known as the two most important shots in tennis.
 A key difference between a single and double match is that hitting the ball at an angle may not be the best tactic due to the presence of another player.
 Most seasoned tennis pros prefer to hit the ball straight, as it is rarely expected.

 Although there are some differences in terms of tactics and raw game mechanics when playing tennis doubles, teamwork and communication are by far the most important variables to success.

 To put it simply, if you do not synergize well with your teammate, then you have a very low likelihood of succeeding in a doubles match.
 For this reason, it is imperative that you find someone that you have an understanding with.

 In addition to finding someone who you gel with, you should also discuss the various tactics and strategies that you’d like to employ before the match begins.
 By being open with your tennis partner, you’ll both be on the same page, as well as working in unison to execute on your game plan.

 Despite the obvious similarities between singles and doubles tennis matches, there are definitely some nuanced differences between the two game types.
 Learning how to play doubles tennis can take years to master, with some people spending their entire tennis careers just learning how to synchronize their game with another player.

 If you want to buy a good racket to play doubles with have a look at our guide here.